Council 13467 operates out of St. John the Apostle Catholic Church on Sandbridge rd.

 - Admissions Committee meets the 1st Monday in the school library at 7:00 pm (unless prior arrangements are made).

 - Council Officers meet the 1st Thursday of the month in the school library at 7:00 pm.

-- Business Meetings are held the 2nd Tuesday of the month in the school cafeteria at 7:30 pm.
+Council Meetings are held the 2nd Tuesday of the month in the school cafeteria at 7:30 pm.
 A rosary precedes at 7:00 pm.

-- Social Meetings are held on the 4th Tuesday of the month in the school cafeteria at 7:30 pm.
+- Social Meetings are normally held on the 4th Tuesday of the month in the school cafeteria at 7:30 pm.
 This meeting is open to all.

 We can also be reached by standard postal deliveries using the address shown below.
 Feel free to mail us.